polytypic/poc.cml/README.md

 [Concurrent Programming in ML](http://www.cambridge.org/us/academic/subjects/computer-science/distributed-networked-and-mobile-computing/concurrent-programming-ml) is the most comprehensive introduction to Concurrent ML style programming.

+## Next steps

+What is interesting is that CML style events do not require significantly more complicated machinery than what core.async already provides.
+This proof-of-concept library hopefully makes that clear.
+For production use, you'd want to implement the CML mechanisms directly.
+Also note the one exception raised in the implemention [here](src/poc/cml.clj#L14).
+The `alts!` operation of core.async does not make it possible to distinguish between multiple different operations on a single channel, which breaks composability.

 ## License

 Copyright © 2015 Vesa Karvonen